-- AdSense (Google’s ad network – by far the biggest, but far from being the highest paying for many, and with zero support.
+- AdSense (Google’s ad network, which runs Ads from Google Ads advertisers – by far the biggest, but far from being the highest paying for many, and with zero support.
 No traffic requirements)

 - Mediavine (User comments for this are outstanding, there are many reports of it making far more than anything else, and people often rave about its support.
 Minimum of 25,000 visitors a month)

 - AdThrive (Excellent reputation, like with Mediavine, but with the highest requirements at 100,000+ visitors a month)

 - Monumetric (Lesser well known than the above, but some publishers have had great results with it.
 10,000 visitors a month requirement, like Ezoic)

 These are the only ad networks I believe are worth signing up for or even considering at the time of writing.

 To help you get a better idea of the best ad networks, we put out a query asking for internet marketers to comment on their recommended ad network(s).
 Here’s what it said:

 For a website publisher with significant traffic, what ad network would you recommend to monetize traffic other than AdSense?
 We’ve used Ezoic but would like to hear about others, especially any you’ve personally used that paid a good rate.
 Examples of other networks are MediaVine (apparently can pay a very high CPM, but has high requirements), AdThrive, Propellor Ads, Adsterra etc – if you’ve used any of these with any success we’d like to hear from you.
 Please share your experience, the more detail the better.
 Would like to hear what kind of earnings per 1,000 visitors you got from them and especially if you can share the site URL you tried them on.